Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Weird tentacles by Yayoi Kasuma.</figcaption>
 </figure>

 Next, I went to a vegan restaurant called Veggira, which was excellent.
 Patatas bravas, stuffed mushrooms, red wine and a brownie with ice-cream.
-I left them a 5-star review on Google Maps :)
+I happily left them a 5-star review on Google Maps.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231007_201259.jpg') }}"